Azure/wvdquickstart/howtoEmpty.md

 Username: domainJoiner@{your-domain}.com <br>
 Password: The same as your Azure admin account password (that you entered in the initial ARM deployment)

+### <b>Deleting the WVD environment and the QuickStart resources </b>
+In case you want to delete your WVD environment and all the QuickStart resources from your Azure subscription, there's a couple of steps to take.
+First, you can delete the resource gorup that the QuickStart was deployed in.
+This will delete your WVD environment and most of the QuickStart resources.
+Then, in the Azure portal,
+* Go to Azure Active Directory --> App registrations and remove the "WVDServicePrincipal"
+* Go to Azure Active Directory --> Groups and remove the "WVDTestUsers" group
+* Go to Azure Active Directory --> Users and remove the "WVDTestUser001" user profile
+* Navigate to <a href="https://dev.azure.com" target="_blank">Azure DevOps</a> and delete the WVD QuickStart organization by going to the organization's settings and scrolling to the bottom of the page.